Working Distance and Camera Positioning

 In bin-picking applications

-For bin-picking applications, place the Zivid camera projector above the back edge or above the rear corner of the bin (see images below).
+In presence of strong interreflections from the bin walls, you can place the Zivid camera projector above the back edge or above the rear corner of the bin (see images below).
 Pan and tilt it so that the 2D camera is looking at the center of the bin.
 The projector rays should not fall on the inner surfaces of the two walls closest to the projector; they should almost be parallel to those two walls.
-Mounting the camera this way minimizes interreflections from the bin walls.

 Optimize distance for high-accuracy requirements